-Combination press tools are those tools by which one cutting operation is performed with one or more forming operation.
+Combination press tools are those tools by which one cutting operation is performed with one or more forming operations.
 Unlike compound dies where only cutting operations performed for each stroke at one station.

 In transfer dies the already cut blanks are fed mechanically from one station to another to produce a complete stamped part.

 Multiple or gang press tools produce two or more workpieces at a single station.
 Generally, those workpieces are smaller in size.